-But before you get started with fancy calculators, you need some data:
+Before you get started you need some data:

 1. Spending/Earnings/Savings.
 What does it cost you to live, on average, every month?
 How much do you earn?
 How much do you save?
 How will that change over time?
-If you aren’t already doing so, make sure you track your spending every month.
+You don’t have to be 100% certain of these numbers but you do need a reasonable approximation.

 2. Inflation.
-Prices have risen, on average, a little over 3% each year over the last 20 years.
+Over the last several years, inflation has been tame.
+But over the last 20 years, prices have risen, on average, a little over 3% each year.
 What inflation figure do you want to use?

 3. Assets and Liabilities.
 Before running a financial plan, you must have a balance sheet that lists all your assets and all your liabilities.